maicher/pg_export/README.md

 # PgExport

-CLI for creating PostgreSQL dumps and exporting them to FTP.
+CLI for creating and exporting PostgreSQL dumps to FTP.

 Can be used for backups or synchronizing databases between production and development environments.

-Configurable by env variables and (partially) by command line options.
+Example:

+    pg_export --database database_name -keep 5

+Above command will perform database dump, gzip it, upload it to FTP and remove old dumps from FTP, keeping newest 5.

+FTP connection params are configured by env variables.

+Features:

+- uses shell command pg_dump
+- no external gem dependencies
+- uses ruby tempfiles, so local dumps are garbage collected automatically

 ## Dependencies

   * Ruby >= 2.1
-  * PostgreSQL >= 9.1
   * $ pg_dump

 ## Installation